FIWARE/tutorials.NGSI-v2/docs/media-streams.md

 ## Plate Detector - Analyzing the Code

-The code under discussion can be found within the `kurento-platedetector` directory within the Git Repository
+The code under discussion can be found within the `kurento-platedetector` directory within the Git Repository.

 Once again, the boilerplate plumbing very similar to the previous examples - the code making the WebSocket connections between the web page and the Application Server, and the connections between the Application Server and the **Kurento Media Server** are unaltered.
-Please refer to the sections above to refresh your understanding
+Please refer to the sections above to refresh your understanding:

--   Backend - WebSocket Connection
+-   Backend - WebSocket Connection.
--   Backend - Connecting to Kurento
+-   Backend - Connecting to Kurento.
--   Frontend - JavaScript on the rendered page
+-   Frontend - JavaScript on the rendered page.

 ### Backend - Adding a custom filter to a Media Pipeline